Sue: They should recap every episode. It’s really helpful. Hey, what happened to Robert Holmes?

 Sue: The Gangsters man?
-That’s OK.
+That’s okay.
 He’s pretty good.

 The episode begins on the Time Lords’ space station.

 Sue: We’re going to see this model shot all the time, aren’t we?
 They’re getting their money’s worth out of it.
 You can’t blame them, though.
 It looks great.

 In the courtroom, the Doctor and the Valeyard are fighting for the Inquisitor’s affections.

 Sue: They both want to shag her in her chambers.
 It’s written all over their faces.

 The next section of evidence takes place on the planet Thoros Beta.

 And once she’s got that out of her system:

 Sue: It’s an interesting effect.
 They are definitely pushing the boat out.
 Speaking of which, park the TARDIS closer to the beach, you idiot!
 Hang on a minute… is it just me or are they using the wrong door on the TARDIS?
 I thought they always opened the door on the right, but now they’re opening the door on the left.
 That can’t be right, can it?

 Me: Remind me to introduce you to Gallifrey Base when this is all over.

 The Doctor and Peri, acting on information given to them by a “dirty old Warlord”, have arrived on Thoros Beta in search of gunrunners.

 Sue: Peri never gets a break.
 It’s as if her life is one big sexual harassment case.

 When the Doctor and Peri walk across the alien beach, Sue has second thoughts about the paintbox effect.

 Sue: The fringing is even worse than some 1970s CSO we’ve seen.
 I bet this is what a LSD trip looks like.
 I hope the whole thing isn’t like this.
 I don’t think my eyes could take it.

 But it’s not all bad news.

 Sue: I’m just happy to see the Doctor and Peri smiling and being mates.
 I’m glad the last story wasn’t just a one-off.

 The Doctor and Peri find a cave, but once inside, they are immediately attacked by a homicidal creature called the Raak.